How to contribute to scikit-image¶

 Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).

 Go to GitHub.
 The new branch will show up with a green “pull request” button – click it.

-If you want, post on the mailing list to explain your changes or to ask for review.
+If you want, post on the developer forum to explain your changes or to ask for review.